- Purchase the complete Expat Arrivals New Zealand Guide (PDF)

-Despite being a fairly isolated island country in the southwestern Pacific, expats who are familiar with other Western countries are unlikely to experience a significant amount of culture shock in New Zealand.
+Despite it being a fairly isolated island country in the southwestern Pacific, expats who have experience living in other Western countries are less likely to experience significant culture shock when relocating to New Zealand.

-Maori culture does play an important role in public life and has influenced the dominant culture in the country.
-That said, New Zealand is broadly recognised as a Western country.
+Maori culture plays a vital role in public life and has heavily influenced the country's dominant culture; however, New Zealand is generally regarded as a Western country.
 As a former British colony, it still retains the British monarch as its head of state – despite being independent and having its own government.

 Open-minded expats who make an effort to learn about the local culture and are realistic about the pros and cons of living in New Zealand are likely to enjoy life in their new host country.

 Socialising in New Zealand

 New Zealanders are known to be friendly, helpful and egalitarian.
 Local residents also tend to be laid back.
 All of this is reflected in the informal dress code adopted at social gatherings.

 Children in New Zealand are highly valued and residents take the safety and upbringing of children very seriously.
-New Zealand societal attitudes focus strongly on the community, and expats are often pleasantly surprised by how helpful and generous strangers can be.
+New Zealander societal attitudes focus strongly on the community, and expats are often pleasantly surprised by how helpful and generous strangers can be.

-Although locals are generally warm and courteous, they can be reserved, which may feel isolating at times.
-While instances of outright discrimination against foreigners are not frequent, many expats feel, for instance, that the job market is more skewed towards locals.
+Although locals are generally warm and courteous, they can also be reserved, which may feel isolating at times.
+Although outright discrimination against foreigners is rare, expats may feel that the job market favours locals.
 Some expats may also struggle to cement lasting friendships with local residents.

-Aside from feelings of homesickness, however, expats will mostly find themselves adjusting rather easily to the culture of the country.
+Apart from homesickness, expats usually adjust to the country's culture with ease.
 Some expats have trouble understanding local slang words, but this problem is quickly overcome once they start settling in and mingling with the locals.

 Outdoor lifestyle and sports in New Zealand